inleadmedia/dpl-go/docs/architecture/adr-003-error-boundaries.md

 ### Improved User Experience

 By handling errors gracefully and providing meaningful feedback to users, error boundaries contribute to a smoother and more reliable user experience.
 Users are less likely to encounter a completely broken application.

-## Decision

-We decided to implement an error boundary wrapper specifically for paragraphs, named `ParagraphErrorBoundary`.
-This ensures that if a paragraph encounters an error, the issue is contained within that specific section of the site, preventing it from affecting the rest of the application and ensuring the objectives described in the [context section](#context).

-The implementation of error boundaries will be an ongoing process.
-We will integrate them progressively, adding them to components where they provide the most benefit as we continue to develop and enhance the site.

-## Alternatives considered

-none

-## Consequences

-none